BastienFoucher/Grenat.Functional.DDD/README.md

 Before using this library, I recommend you to read my series of articles [here](https://grenat.hashnode.dev/functional-ddd-with-c-part-1-the-benefits-of-functional-thinking) first.

 # Read the test project!
-If you need more examples than those below to use the library, have a look at the test project: `Grenat.Functional.DDD.Tests`.
+If you need more examples than those below to use the library, have a look at the test project and the Samples directory.

 # `Option<T>`
 Use it to model the presence or absence of data, instead of using `null`.